evaaaaawu/evaaaaawu.com/src/content/en/react-overview.md

 - The render phase first updates the State data and re-renders the component function to generate a new version of React elements.
 Then it compares the structure of the new and old versions of React elements using the diffing algorithm to find the differences between them, and then enters the commit phase.

-- The commit phase operates to update those actual DOM elements corresponding to the differences between the new and old React elements, to complete the browser's screen update.
+- The commit phase updates those actual DOM elements corresponding to the differences between the new and old React elements, to complete the browser's screen update.

 Finally, although the only legal means to trigger a Component re-render is by calling the setState method to update the State value, there are actually two possible situations that can trigger a Component re-render: